 - Battery – Check both the voltage and the load your batteries can carry.
-The voltage may be fine, but then your batteries can die and leave you stranded in the middle of nowhere two hours into your trip.
+The voltage may be acceptable, but your batteries can die and leave you stranded in the middle of nowhere two hours into your trip.
 I learned this the hard way.

-- Test Run – After you have charged your batteries, try everything out to make sure it works.
-I personally run way too many electronics, so if you are like me, you should start this process early.
+- Test Run – After you have charged your batteries, try everything to ensure it works.
+I run too many electronics, so if you are like me, you should start this process early.

-- Certifications – If you were born after June 30, 1996, you need a boater’s safety course certificate in the state of Michigan.
-This test is daunting and can take up to five hours, so find out whether you are required to have one in your state.
+- Certifications – If born after June 30, 1996, you need a boater’s safety course certificate in Michigan.
+This test is daunting and can take up to five hours, so determine whether you are required to have one in your state.
 A fishing license is also essential for anyone who is planning to fish.
-The old “I was the only one fishing” when there are eight rods and five people on board doesn’t work — trust me.
+The old “I was the only fishing” when eight rods and five people on board didn’t work — trust me.

-- Fine Print – Whether it is the game warden or the coast guard doing your inspection, they will want to see that you read and complied with every last requirement.
+- Fine Print – Whether the game warden or the Coast Guard doing your inspection, they will want to see that you read and comply with every last requirement.
 There are rules you may not notice, like having your boat registration letters slightly spaced out from the numbers.
 Or maybe the length requirement for whatever fish species you are trying to catch just changed.

 Step 5.
 External Inspection

-- Hull Examination – This one may seem obvious, but inspect your hull for damage or inconsistencies.
-If you have time, put it in the water before your first summer trip to make sure it floats.
-You did put the drain plug in, right?
+- Hull Examination – This may seem obvious, but inspect your hull for damage or inconsistencies.
+If you have time, put it in the water before your first summer trip to ensure it floats.
+You did put the drain plug in.

 - Recreational Gear – If you want to use your vessel for play rather than to catch dinner, is everything in working condition?
 Ropes, diving gear, tubes, skis — whatever activity you are planning, make sure you have everything you need before you get on the water.

-- Hardware – Make sure all of the parts and pieces that your boat needs are secured and that there is no corrosion.
+- Hardware – Make sure all the parts and pieces your boat needs are secured, and there is no corrosion.
 Check your cleats, mounts, hatches, plugs, and rod holders.
 Is your boat ladder functional so you and your passengers can climb back into the boat after taking a swim?